-The Master System, while far from being Sega's first 8-bit game console, was notably their first foray into the international gaming market, released in 1986 in response to the launch of the Nintendo Entertainment System in North America.
+The Sega Master System, though not Sega's first 8-bit game console, marked the point where they began making waves in the international gaming market.
+It was released in 1986 in response to the arrival of the Nintendo Entertainment System in North America.

 All things considered, the Master System was more advanced than the NES on a surface level, although the NES was able to keep up thanks to the inclusion of memory mappers in later game cartridges that expanded the hardware's capabilities.
-Ultimately, Sega failed to wrestle away the majority of the market share away from Nintendo due to their stranglehold on third party developers with their strict exclusivity policy.
-The unfortunate timing of the PC Engine's launch in Japan, with its graphical capabilities that blew away both the Famicom and the Mark III, didn't help matters, which forced Sega to come up with a new system that could succeed the Master System and compete adequately with the emerging 16-bit generation: the Mega Drive, otherwise known as the Genesis in North America.
+Ultimately, Sega failed to wrestle away notable market share away from Nintendo in the Japanese and American markets.
+Sega's reluctance to embrace third-party developers and publishers during the SG-1000's life allowed Nintendo to sign most of them to strict exclusivity deals in Japan and America.
+Sega was thus forced to depend on their first-party titles, which didn't have the same staying power of Nintendo's own franchises.
+The unfortunate timing of the PC Engine's launch in Japan, with its graphical capabilities that blew away both the Famicom and the Mark III, didn't help matters, which forced Sega to come up with a new system that could succeed the Master System and compete adequately in the emerging 16-bit generation: the Mega Drive, otherwise known as the Sega Genesis in North America.

-Although Sega's own series didn't really gain ground until the Mega Drive, their popular Phantasy Star series got its start here.
-Their handheld, the Game Gear, uses hardware quite comparable with the Master System, which facilitated the development of ports and multiplatform releases on both platforms.
+Although Sega's first party titles didn't gain ground until the Mega Drive/Genesis, their popular Phantasy Star series got its start on the Master System.
+Their sole handheld, the Game Gear, uses hardware quite comparable with the Master System, which facilitated the development of ports and multiplatform releases on both platforms.
 In fact, converters exist that allow Master System games to be played on the Game Gear and vice-versa.

 - The CPU: Zilog Z80A note , runs at 3.55 or 3.58 MHz, depending on the region.